 - any natural person who has been designated as a beneficiary,

-- the group of natural persons for whose benefit the assets are to be managed or distributed, provided that the natural person who is to become a beneficiary of the managed assets has not yet been determined,
+- the group of natural persons for whose benefit the assets are to be managed or distributed, provided that the natural person who is to become a beneficiary of the managed assets has not yet been designated,

 - any natural person who otherwise exercises, directly or indirectly, a controlling influence over the management or distribution of the assets, and

-- any natural person who may directly or indirectly exercise controlling influence over an association that is
+- any natural person who can directly or indirectly exercise a controlling influence on an association that is

 - European Company (SE),

 - partnership limited by shares (KGaA),